clux/probes.hugo/content/page/about.md

 My name is Eirik and this is an attempt to collect my thoughts, and provide the occasional guide to software.

+Posts herein are my own opinions and not those of my employer.

 Below contains a bit about who I am / what I have done / like to do.
 I.e. a brief summary and status of various creative and dexterous endeavours that I am generally happy to spend / have spent time on.

 The alternate category of endeavours that were a complete waste of time, or things I am remarkably bad at for my age is a much larger and more depressing list, and is left as an exercise to the reader to imagine.